MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-azure-portal-configure.md

 - A resource group

-- A virtual network with [custom DNS server IP](availability-group-manually-configure-prerequisites-tutorial-multi-subnet.md?#configure-virtual-network-dns)
+- A virtual network with [custom DNS server IP address configured](availability-group-manually-configure-prerequisites-tutorial-multi-subnet.md?#configure-virtual-network-dns)

 - A domain controller VM in the same virtual network